maltepuetz/ScalingCollapse.jl/README.md

 - `:xy` This is the default scaling function.
 It rescales the x-axis as `x -> (x - p1)/p1 * L^(1/p2)` and the y-axis as `y -> y * L^(p3/p2)`.
 - `:xny` This scaling function is similar to `:xy` but it rescales the y-axis as `y -> y * L^(-p3/p2)`.
 In this case the critical exponent `p3` has a negative sign.

 Note that you can also create your own scaling function!
-We can make our scaling function looking a little bit cooler by giving our parameters custom names with the kwarg `p_names::Vecor{String}`.
+We can make our scaling function looking a little bit cooler by giving our parameters custom names with the kwarg `p_names::Vector{String}`.

-Now that we know all that lets do another scaling problem.
+Now that we know the basics, let us solve another scaling problem.
 This time we know that the critical temperature is somewhere between `T_c = 2.0` and `T_c = 2.4` and the critical exponent is somewhere between `nu = 0.5` and `nu = 1.5`.
-We can set the parameter space accordingly:
+We set the parameter space accordingly:
 ```julia
 using ScalingCollapse
 sp = ScalingProblem(Ts, binder, Ls;